aaronamano/aaronamano/README.md

 # Hey, I'm Aaron 👋
 ## Background
-I'm a cs major @ umich dearborn 〽️ who aspires to help other people that are in need.
-Typically, I build applied AI tools with React, Python, Typescript, MongoDB, PostgreSQL, LLM APIs, and AI Agent Frameworks
+I'm a cs major @ umich dearborn 〽️ who aspires to help other people in need.
+Typically, I build applied AI tools with React, Python, LLM APIs, and Agent Frameworks

 ### My work:
-- Helped build a website for Michigan Devfest by implenting a job board component using JavaScript, React, and Tailwind
+- Implemented a job board component using JavaScript, React, and Tailwind for Michigan Devfest 2025's website
-- Creating Discord bots for a tech server to scrape and post news using Python, BeautifulSoup, and Render
+- Building Discord bots for a tech server to scrape and post news using Python, BeautifulSoup, and Render
-- Taking on a techincal leadership role at my Google Developer Groups where I'll conduct workshops and leetcode sessions
+- Leading workshops and leetcode sessions as tech lead in Google Developer Groups on Campus at UM-Dearborn

-Ultimately, I'm looking forward to build more with AI and further explore its capabilities.
-I'm also searching for internship opportunites where I can help build practical AI software tools to make a positive difference in people's lives.
+Currently, I'm further exploring AI's capabilities by building more with it.
+Also, I'm looking forward for internship opportunites where I can help build practical AI software tools to make a positive difference in people's lives.

 ## Side Quests
-### What I do on my freetime:
 - play piano 🎹
 - binge on netflix and youtube 📺
 - listen to rnb, synthwave, classical, lofi, and rave 🎧